Feliphegomez/digital-members/readme.txt

 * BUG FIX: Fixed issue where the chosen discount code was not shown after submitting when adding a new order through the dashboard.
 * BUG FIX/ENHANCEMENT: Using "PMPro" in the admin activity email subject to keep the line shorter and avoid issues when replacing the word "member" via gettext.
 * ENHANCEMENT: Added a pmpro_allow_weak_passwords filter.
 You can set this to return true (like this https://gist.github.com/ideadude/5a12119b9ce1c2aad87b2d69cb8f9505) to allow weak passwords on the change password and reset password pages.
 Note that at this time, weak passwords are still allowed on the checkout page no matter the value of this filter.
 We expect to change that in the future.
 For now, you can use our PMPro Strong Passwords plugin to force strong passwords at checkout.
-* REFACTOR: Updated the logic around checking the PMPRO_IPN_DEBUG constant in the IPN handler.
+* REFACTOR: Updated the logic around checking the DMRFID_IPN_DEBUG constant in the IPN handler.
 (Thanks, Mirco Babini)

 = 2.3.2 - 2020-05-07 =
 * BUG FIX: Fixed errors calling is_main_query() that came up with certain themes.